nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 **Interacting with Sysfs**

-Depending on the image that is flashed to C.H.I.P.
+Depending on the image flashed to C.H.I.P.
 Pro, the commands used to interact with the sysfs interface will differ.
 If using the **Pro** image, you need to act as root and use `sudo sh -c` with quotes around the command string.
 For example:

 **Pro**